Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to food in general, but not specifically to the correct answer.
-They create some ambiguity but could potentially apply to any dish.
+The misinformed clues are ambiguous and could apply to multiple dishes, including pasta dishes and other baked goods.
+They create productive confusion, avoiding direct hints towards the correct answer.

 ✅ Strengths:
 - Attempt to create ambiguity